This article describes the procedure and best practices for using RoundTrip drives to seed your data in the Datto Cloud.

 Canadian Partners: UPS Canada works with several third-party logistics companies to coordinate delivery to Canadian customers.
 As a result, a transit time shipping map for Canada is not available.
 To estimate transit times for Canada, use the Transit Time Calculator tool available on UPS.ca.
 Use Scarborough, Ontario, Canada M1B 5X7 as the origin address.

-From the data you collected in the previous steps, calculate whether the RoundTrip drive will truly be faster than offsite synchronization over the internet.
+6. From the data you collected in the previous steps, determine whether the RoundTrip is faster than offsite synchronization over the internet.

 Why hasn't my NAS started synchronizing yet?